akoskm/akoskm.github.io/_posts/2016-06-26-node-js-unit-testing-tutorial-external-api.md

 title: Unit Testing Node.js apps with Stripe API integration
 layout: post
 type: post
-date: 2016-06-25 00:00:01
+date: 2016-07-01 00:00:01
-draft: true
 ---

-Stripe maintains a handful of [official API libraries](https://stripe.com/docs/libraries/), they are straightforward, equipped with simple, language-specific examples so it's really easy to integrate it into your own software product.
+Stripe maintains a handful of [official API libraries](https://stripe.com/docs/libraries/), they are simple and equipped with language-specific examples so you can easily integrate them into your own software product.

-Depending on your application a successful payment can have different implications, but you always want to make sure that the user gets what he's paid for.
+Depending on your application a successful payment has different implications, but it's always a good idea to make sure that the user gets what he's paid for.

-In the Node-Stripe API world it means that the callback which is executed after the payment behaves correctly in various scenarios.
+In the Node-Stripe API world this means that the callback which is executed after a payment has been made behaves correctly in various scenarios.
+To make sure that it does, let's cover it with some unit tests.

 _This tutorial is about testing your Stripe driven code, if you're still unfamiliar with stripe I suggest you to read the [Node.js Stripe API Reference](https://stripe.com/docs/api/node#intro)._

 Let's say we built an application where the users can order hand-made cosmetics through your web-shop.
-This is the module which handles all the Stripe related stuff:
+Here is the module which handles all the Stripe related stuff:

 <pre><code class="hljs javascript">
 var stripe = require('stripe')(